 Now we are ready to begin!

-adapted from: a picnic dish of potatoes we enjoyed!
+adapted from: a potluck dish of potatoes we loved!

 350-degree oven